 F. The Board of Selectmen may also require additional surety to cover the cost of damage to existing Town roadways or cleanup requirements caused by the earth removal operation.

-§ 300-12.10 Definition of earth.

-Relocated to Definitions Section

-§ 300-12.11 Violations and enforcement.
+§ 300-8.3.9 Violations and enforcement.

 A. Removal of earth without a valid earth removal permit or in excess of the amount specified in a permit or otherwise in violation of any stated condition of a permit shall be punishable by fine as follows: $100 per cubic yard, each cubic yard constituting a separate violation.